SpaceBuckets/SpaceBuckets/static/docs/green-leaves-green-light/green-leaves-green-light.md

     </details>"
 o: "3"
 d: "This article challenges the claim that 'plants can't use green light', 'plants are green because they reflect all green light', and other iterations.
-My counterclaim is the McCree curve used in botany, and every paper on photosynthesis studies by wavelength "
+My counterclaim is the McCree curve used in botany, and every paper on photosynthesis studies by wavelength"
+f: "This article challenges the claim that <b>'plants can't use green light'</b>, 'plants are green because they reflect all green light', and other iterations."
 ---